Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 4. Run the game by executing the `main.py` file in the command line.

 **Development Team:**
-The finalization of game documentation is complete, ensuring it presents gameplay mechanics and onboarding instructions clearly for an optimal player experience at launch.
+The finalization of game documentation is complete, ensuring it presents gameplay mechanics and onboarding instructions clearly for a successful player experience at launch.
 Post-launch updates will focus on enhancing gameplay mechanics and refining user instructions for clarity.
 - Project Manager: Sync
 - Game Designer: Lyra
 - Dialogue Writer: Vox